Open-STEM/IntroToRoboticsV2/course/measuring_distance/Controlling_Behavior__ProportionalControl.rst

 But the effort is capped at "1".
 If :math:`error = 10`, then your effort would be too much, right?
 That is why in proportional control, you can scale down or scale up this control effort by an amount.
-This amount is called "the proportional constant" or :math:k_p.
+This amount is called "the proportional constant" or :math:`k_p`.